 GSTR 332- Berheide, Michael: Things You Should Know — and How We Know Them.
 Do you feel left out of the conversation when your fishing buddies are talking about adenosine triphosphate?
 Have you recently misspelled “megaparsec” on a job application?
 Are you embarrassed at cocktail parties when everyone else is talking about H. ergaster and you can think of nothing witty to say?
 Then this is the course for you!
 We are going to spend the entire semester learning basic facts about the natural world that any educated college graduate should know, and, more importantly, the fascinating ways in which these things have come to be learned.
 Never be intimidated again!

-GSTR 332- Birner, Suzanne: Are We Alone in the Universe?
+GSTR 332- Birner, Suzanne: The Sixth Extinction.
 Why is it important for a graduate of a liberal arts college to understand science?
 In other words, why do we require Berea students to take GSTR 332 or a selection of other science classes?
 In a decade where science and technology are changing the world around us at an unprecedented pace, which aspects of science are important for being able to think critically and understand the nuance of this ever-changing landscape, and which feel like obscure, useless trivia to be memorized and then forgotten?
 (I’m looking at you, mitochondria…) In this course, we’ll discuss not only what we know, but also how we know it.
-These topics will be addressed through the lens of one of the most awe-inspiring, fascinating, mind-bending, unanswered questions in science: Are we alone in the Universe?
+These topics will be addressed through the lens of one of the most pressing questions in science: Is our planet currently experiencing the sixth major mass extinction event in Earth history?
+And if so, are humans to blame?
 Rather than memorizing a set of facts about this topic, we’ll focus on scientific process, which amounts primarily to curiosity, asking questions, and figuring out clever ways to poke and prod at the things around us.
-What can we learn about the universe simply by looking at the night sky?
-Why did the dinosaurs go extinct?
-Why is Kentucky, a landlocked state, abundant in fossilized seashells?
-These are just a few of the questions we’ll explore as we investigate our own planet and join the search for extraterrestrial life.
+What can we learn about our past and our future simply by looking at the rocks under our feet?
+What can we learn from previous mass extinctions?
+For instance, why did the dinosaurs go extinct and how do we know this?
+Why is Kentucky, a landlocked state, abundant in fossilized seashells, many from species that went extinct over 200 million years ago?
+These are just a few of the questions we’ll explore as we investigate the past, present, and future habitability of our planet.

 GSTR 332- Douglas, Neil: Survey of Human Evolution.
 Students will explore the many steps in hominid evolution that have ultimately resulted in our species, Homo sapiens sapiens.
 A survey of human and ancestral species key to our current understanding will involve interpretation of important fossil evidence.
 The influence of environmental factors such as paleogeography and climate during critical evolutionary stages will be analyzed.
 Through basic experimental anthropology/archaeology we will evaluate and use different materials and methods to generate fire, knap flint, and manufacture other stone tools.
 Additional activities will examine and interpret human cultural and behavioral adaptations.
 As a result, students should expect to engage in some demanding physical activity.
 When coupled, classroom and laboratory experiences together will provide students with a rich understanding of important human physical and cultural developments as we adapted to different environments and spread across the globe.